ACD 506–03: Faculty Probationary Appointments

 Extension of the Probationary Period

 Under special circumstances, the president or the president’s designee may extend the probationary period.
 Faculty members may request, no later than the fall semester of the year prior to the year their tenure review is scheduled, an extension of the probationary period.
 If such a request is granted, the faculty member shall not be subject to additional requirements at the time of the tenure decision.
-The request typically will be made in writing to the chair/director of the academic unit and supervising dean, who may consult with relevant personnel committees (if specified in bylaws) and forward the request, with recommendations, to the executive vice president and provost of the university.
+The request typically will be made in writing to the chair/director of the academic unit and supervising dean, who may consult with relevant personnel committees (if specified in bylaws) and forward the request, with recommendations, to the provost of the university.
 The approval process must include an agreement for the timing of the probationary review (if appropriate) and the tenure review.

 The request for an extension could be based on the following circumstances: